piereau/Pierre-Eau/README.md

 **`Digital Craftsman (Developer)`**

 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.

 ---